 VOL 5.1 A designated scorer, or scorers, must be assigned for each fixture to conduct the completion of the FIVB scoresheet but do not require to be qualified.

-VOL 5.2 For Premier League and Championship matches, two Line Judges must be provided by the home team.
+VOL 5.2 For Premier Tier/National Championship matches, two Line Judges must be provided by the home team.
 Failure to provide Line Judges will result in a £50 fine.

 VOL 7 Minimum number of players for a fixture to start The minimum number of players per team required to be on court for a fixture to start will be six.